bor0/gidti/manuscript/chapter4.md

 ### 4.1.8.
 Dependent types

 We will implement the `List n` data type that we discussed in Section 4.3, which should limit the length of a list at the type level.
-To not conflict with the built-in Idris' `List`, we'll name it `MyList`.
+Idris already has a built-in list like this called `Vect`, so to not conflict we'll name it `MyVect`.
 We can implement it as follows:

 ```
-data MyList : (n : Nat) -> Type where
+data MyVect : (n : Nat) -> Type where
-    Empty : MyList 0
+    Empty : MyVect 0
-    Cons  : (x : Nat) -> (xs : MyList len) -> MyList (S len)
+    Cons  : (x : Nat) -> (xs : MyVect len) -> MyVect (S len)
 ```

-We created a new type called `MyList` which accepts a natural number and returns a `Type`, that is joined with two type constructors:
+We created a new type called `MyVect` which accepts a natural number and returns a `Type`, that is joined with two type constructors:

 1. `Empty` - which is just the empty list
-1. `Cons : (x : Nat) -> (xs : MyList len) -> MyList (S len)` - which, given a natural number and a list of length `len`, will return a list of length `S len`, that is, `len + 1`
+1. `Cons : (x : Nat) -> (xs : MyVect len) -> MyVect (S len)` - which, given a natural number and a list of length `len`, will return a list of length `S len`, that is, `len + 1`

 If we now use the following code snippet, it will pass the compile-time checks:

 ```
-x : MyList 2
+x : MyVect 2
 x = Cons 1 (Cons 2 Empty)
 ```

 However, if we try to use this code snippet instead:

 ```
-x : MyList 3
+x : MyVect 3
 x = Cons 1 (Cons 2 Empty)
 ```